johnjacobkenny/gatsby-starter-minimal-blog/content/posts/my-2-cents-to-people-starting-in-tech/index.md

 When I was growing up, I was interested in tech, but didn't have much guidance.
 I was very shy and never got the courage to ask for help from anyone, or thing about my learning as a long term investment.
 So my pursuits were all random, and didn't amount to much.

 **The twitter community is GOLD**.
 It is what I wish I had when I was starting out.
 That is one of the reasons I try to help everyone starting out.
 I see the potential in everyone and it reminds me of young me.
-Use this community your advantage.
+Use this community to your advantage.

 ![Photo by Tim Marshall on Unsplash](./tim-marshall-cAtzHUz7Z8g-unsplash.jpg)